ericwait/lever-3d/README.md

+Hi!
+Note that we are preparing a new and much improved version of the LEVER 3-D software.
+For more information, contact acohen 'at' coe.drexel.edu.
+Thanks!

 Copyright 2014 Andrew Cohen, Eric Wait, and Mark Winter

 This file is part of LEVER 3-D - the tool for 5-D stem cell segmentation,